Skip to content

 Introduction

 For an asset to be transferred across chains via XCM, there needs to be an open channel between the two chains, and the asset needs to be registered on the destination chain.
-If a channel doesn't exist between the two chains, one will need to be opened.
+If a channel does not exist between the two chains, one will need to be opened.
 Please check out the XC Channel Registration guide for information on how to establish a channel between Moonbeam and another chain.

 This guide will show you how to register external XC-20s on Moonbeam and provide the information you need to register Moonbeam assets, including Moonbeam native assets (GLMR, MOVR, and DEV) and local XC-20s (XCM-enabled ERC-20s), on another chain.